The 5 Building Blocks of a Credit Score

 One of the examples Fair Isaac offers on its website is the monthly payment difference that might exist between two car shoppers with 36-month auto loans for $30,000.
 Someone with the highest score range of 720 to 850 with an interest rate of 7.15% would be charged a monthly payment of $929.
 Someone with a lower score ranging from 500 to 589 with an interest rate of 15.12% would be charged a monthly payment of $1,042.
 With the higher score you'd save more than $110 every month.

 The three main US credit reporting agencies use slightly different versions of the FICO score.
-Each score, however, is based loosely on the same five building blocks of information:
+Each score, however, is based loosely on the same 5 building blocks of information:

 Since past behavior is often an indicator of future behavior, lenders like to see that you have a track record of paying bills on time.
 Payment history is one of the most important portions of your score, encompassing information from credit cards, installment loans, mortgage loans and more.
 Details on public record items such as bankruptcies, foreclosures, lawsuits, wage attachments, liens and judgments are included.
 Payment delinquencies—specifically, how many times you were late, how recently you were late, and how long you were late—also play a large role.

 "How much more credit can this individual handle?"
-That's the question this information helps lenders answer.
-Lenders consider outstanding credit card and installment loan balances as part of this assessment.
-Think about how much progress you've made on open-installment loans.
+That's the question this portion of information attempts to answer for lenders.
+Outstanding balances you have on credit cards and installment loans will be carefully considered.
+Think about how much progress you've made on open installment loans.
 How many of your accounts have balances?
 How close to the limits are your credit cards?
 These are points that help lenders see that you are not overextended and can responsibly handle additional credit.

 This building block factors in how long your accounts have been active and how long it's been since you used each one.
 It considers the age of your oldest account and your newest account, and then the average age of all of them.
 You can't rush credit history, but even if you're new to credit you can get a good score depending on the strength of the rest of the information in the credit report.
 For instance, timely payments on a few young accounts can help offset a short history.